List of Spider-Man: The Animated Series characters: John Hardesky

-Later, Wilson Fisk found out that John Hardesky knew about the supersoldier formula.
-So the Kingpin had Hardesky abducted and the Chameleon posed as Hardesky and went in his cell.
-Kingpin sent Doctor Octopus to kidnap Felicia and threaten John if he did not reveal the supersoldier formula, Felicia would die.
+Later, Wilson Fisk found out that John Hardesky knew about the supersoldier formula and had Hardesky abducted and the Chameleon posed as Hardesky and went in his cell.
+Kingpin sent Doctor Octopus to kidnap Felicia and threaten John if he did not reveal the super soldier formula, Felicia would die.
 Hardesky told Kingpin about the formula and it was tested on Felicia off-screen where she became the Black Cat.
 She was originally a crook for the Kingpin to do his bidding, but she teamed up with Spider-Man and broke her father free from Kingpin and destroyed the files on the formula before Herbert Landon can replicate it.
 At the end of episode "The Black Cat", Hardesky chooses to return to S.H.I.E.L.D. custody, so that no one can force him to reveal the formula again.

 Anastasia Hardy

 Anastasia Hardy (voiced by Rue McClanahan in the first appearance, Dimitra Arliss in season three, Nita Talbot in season four) is the mother of Felicia.
-She is a businesswoman and a single mother as Felicia's father, a career jewel thief known as the Cat, had been imprisoned for years because he had memorized the World War II super soldier formula.
+She is a businesswoman and a single mother as Felicia's father, a career jewel thief known as the Cat, had been imprisoned for years because he had memorized the super soldier formula.

 J. Jonah Jameson

 J. Jonah Jameson (voiced by Edward Asner) has a hatred of Spider-Man which is based less on his powers and more to his concealing his identity behind a mask; in this continuity, his wife was killed by a masked gunman.
-He also portrays his integrity as a journalist, refusing to cover up the truth even when it's in his best interests, and portrays his loyalty to those who work for him.
+He also portrays his integrity as a journalist, refusing to cover up the truth even when it is in his best interests, and portrays his loyalty to those who work for him.
 He secretly hired attorney Matthew Murdock to defend Peter Parker when Peter was framed by Richard Fisk and personally uncovered evidence exonerating Robbie when he was framed by Tombstone and Richard Fisk.

-In Scarlet Spider's reality, J. Jonah Jameson was trying to make contacts to any survivors.
+In Scarlet Spider's reality, Jameson was trying to make contacts to any survivors.

-In the high-tech Spider-Man's reality, J. Jonah Jameson doesn't hate Spider-Man and is more friendly towards him.
+In the high-tech Spider-Man's reality, Jameson does not hate Spider-Man and is more friendly towards him.